-Regano and Hicks clearly have a knack for this business and they also have a passion for the history of the building, which has been a tavern from the day it opened in 1890.
+Regano clearly has a knack for this business and also has a passion for the history of the building, which has been a tavern from the day it opened in 1890.
 Of course, during prohibition the word "tavern" was replaced in the business names with the words "soft drinks."

 When Joe Regano bought the place, it had been called Suomi’s Inn for a few years.
 In his book on Brady Street, Frank Alioto has a 1957 photo of the bar when it was called the Happy Go Lucky Tavern.

 But before anything else, it was a Pabst-owned "tied house," that is a tavern owned by a brewery as a means to sell its beer.
 Even today, a competing Schlitz tied house sits kitty corner across Brady Street from Regano’s.

 By 1897, John J. Jordan was the saloon-keeper at the tavern, though it’s unclear whether or not he was there from the start.
 What is more clear is that the two-story Romanesque Revival corner bar was designed by Otto Strack.
 A beloved architect of Capt.
 Pabst, Strack designed The Pabst Theater and the Pabst World’s Fair pavilion that is now the entrance and gift shop of The Pabst Mansion.

 Research by a former employee found that Strack designed four Pabst tied houses, two of which were lost to fire.
 The other remaining one, he says, is the crenelated Gothic former Charles Jacobus saloon in Tosa Village that is now home to Ristorante Bartolotta.